djeada/Statistics-Notes/notes/spatial_statistics/spatial_validation.md

 - orientations;
 - region selections.

-This reveals sensitivity to the validation geometry.
+This reveals how sensitive the results are to validation geometry.

 However, repeated folds are still not independent experiments.

-The purpose is robustness analysis, not artificial inflation of sample size.
+The purpose is robustness analysis, not artificial inflation of the effective sample size.

----

-## 40. Buffer width as a sensitivity parameter
+## Buffer width as a sensitivity parameter

 Instead of choosing a single buffer width, compare several plausible values:

-\[
+$$
 b=0,\ 1,\ 2,\ 4\text{ km}.
-\]
+$$

-If performance degrades sharply as \(b\) increases, the model relies strongly on very local training information.
+If performance degrades sharply as $b$ increases, the model relies strongly on very local training information.

-That can be scientifically informative.
+This can be scientifically informative.

 It answers:

 > How quickly does predictive skill decay as we remove nearby observations?

----

-## 41. Block-size sensitivity as a diagnostic
+## Block-size sensitivity as a diagnostic

 Similarly, evaluate several block sizes.